Contributors Dropdown icon

 Google Analytics is by far the most used analytics tool.
 BuiltWith estimates that in 2024, more than 89% of all websites worldwide use Google Analytics for measuring their website usage.
 Unfortunately, many of the people who rely on Google Analytics for measuring their website traffic lack a good understanding of how it works and have not set up their UTM tracking codes correctly.
 Having a good GA setup (with proper UTM parameters) is the cornerstone of a successful marketing program.

 This article focuses on how to use UTMs to ensure the traffic you acquire to your site shows up correctly in Google Analytics.
-Let's first discuss what UTM codes are, and then dive deeper in how you can use them to make sure visitors are shown correctly in GA.
+Let's first discuss what UTM codes are, and then dive deeper into how you can use them to make sure visitors are shown correctly in GA.

 What are UTM tags?

-“UTM” means “Urchin tracking module.”
-UTM tags can be added to the end of regular URL’s, in order to give Google Analytics specific information about that link.
-A UTM tag always contains the Source, Medium, and Campaign Name parameters.
+'UTM' stands for 'Urchin Tracking Module'.
+UTM codes can be added to the end of regular URLs, in order to give Google Analytics specific information about that link.

-Other parameters you can add to your UTM tag, are utm_content and utm_term, but these are optional.
+Other parameters you can add to your UTM tag are utm_content and utm_term, but these are optional.

 How Google Analytics knows where your visitors come from